technolygames/base-17/README.md

 Installation:

-To use without troubles or errors, it'll need to use a database manager like MySQL or MariaDB (xampp; are the same thing) It's needed to the correct execution of the program.
+- To use without troubles or errors, it'll need to use a database manager like MySQL or MariaDB (xampp; are the same thing).
+- It's needed to the correct execution of the program.
 Database can be found on the following path: "src/data/database/MySQL", named as tienda.sql.
-After of this, it'll need to change config.properties by preconfig.properties, changing preconfig like previous deleted file.
-In case of have a MySQL database server previously configurated, it'll need to configurate on database config panel on admin tools ("Herramientas de administrador") window with the server ip.
+- After of this, it'll need to change config.properties by preconfig.properties, changing preconfig like previous deleted file.
+- In case of have a MySQL database server previously configurated, it'll need to configurate on database config panel on admin tools ("Herramientas de administrador") window with the server ip.